Onychophora: Lobopods

-The stub feet that characterise the velvet worms are conical, baggy appendages of the body, which are internally hollow and have no joints.
+The stub feet that characterize the velvet worms are conical, baggy appendages of the body, which are internally hollow and have no joints.
 Although the number of feet can vary considerably between species, their structure is basically very similar.
 Rigidity is provided by the hydrostatic pressure of their fluid contents, and movement is usually obtained passively by stretching and contraction of the animal's entire body.
 However, each leg can also be shortened and bent by internal muscles.
 Due to the lack of joints, this bending can take place at any point along the sides of the leg.
 In some species, two different organs are found within the feet: